How To Add A Link Section To WordPress

 (Link Categories page)

-Tip: The default WordPress link category is called Blogroll .
-Unless you specify the category for a link, WordPress will assign new links to the default category …
+Tip: WordPress calls its default link category Blogroll .
+Unless you specify a category for a link, WordPress automatically assigns new links to the default category …

 Default link category

-(we recommend changing the default ’blogroll’ to something better suited to your business)
+we recommend changing the default 'blogroll' to something your visitors will relate to

-To change the default category name, hover your mouse over the category name and click on Quick Edit
+To change the ‘Blogroll’ link name, hover your mouse over the list item and click on the Quick Edit link …

 Quick Edit

-Replace both the Name and the Slug with a new category name, and click on Update Link Category
+Replace both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), and click on Update Link Category

 (Update Link Category)

-Replace the category ‘Blogroll’ with an appropriate links section name (e.g. ‘Recommended’, ‘Links’ etc).
+Replace the link category ‘Blogroll’ with (e.g. ‘Recommended’, ‘Our Partners’ etc).

 Link category description